Ever wish you could get paid to travel while capturing the beauty in this world? Well, you can!

 You have the ability to share your photos and get paid by tourism boards and big name brands to visit some of the many natural wonders in this world.
 That’s exactly how I got my job, and now I’m going to walk you through my best tips for making this your reality too.

 My Adventure Photographer Story

 You see, I was manifesting something BIG before I was let go.
-The travel bug already hit me hard, my Instagram following was growing, and all my little heart wanted to do was break away from my office and SEE THE WORLD.
-I knew FOMO very well.
+The travel bug already hit me hard, my organic Instagram following was growing, and all my little heart wanted to do was break away from my office and SEE THE WORLD.

 I would go to bed wishing I could be outside every day, but HOW?
 I was way too scared to leave my steady job and take the leap.
 So I guess the Universe heard my prayers because that beyotch got me fired.
 HAHA.

 I took this as an opportunity to go full force into becoming an adventure photographer.

 Read Next: How to Beat the Instagram Algorithm

 Tips for Becoming an Adventure Photographer

 Now let’s dive into the juicy stuff and talk about my best tips on how to become an adventure photographer.

 My journey began after being fired from my 9-5.
 And you know what that taught me?